HobbesUnleashed/timers/README.md

 ## Acknowledgements

- * My mentor Mitko Bachvarov provided helpful feedback.
+ * My mentor Mitko Bachvarov provided helpful feedback
- * Slack community for encouragement.
+ * Slack community for encouragement
+ * Special thanks to Cousins Snooker and Pool club for permission to use images of their club and logo for this site